Schedule for the week

 Registration will begin at 5:30, and the orientation and introductory program will begin at 7:15 p.m.
 In order to accomplish the aims of the program in the short time allotted, students should be prepared for a schedule that is both rigorous and intense.
 Attendance in all class time, including the opening session, is mandatory for all participants in the program.
 Full days will be the norm, including out-of-class small-group assignments and one evening session.
 Class will meet Monday through Thursday at the ILR Conference Center from 9:00 a.m. to noon and 1:00 p.m. to 4:00 p.m., Tuesday and Thursday evenings through 9:00 p.m., and Friday from 9:00 a.m. until 2:00 p.m.
 Students should be prepared to work in small-group assignments on every night outside of class and should not be making other social arrangements while they are in Ithaca.
 Further details will be sent with confirmation letters.

 Note: If you choose a "single," you will be sharing your suite with several other people of the same gender.
 You will have a private bedroom, but a shared bath.
 Beds are made on arrival and linens and towels are provided, but there is no daily housekeeping service.
-This is definitely DORM housing, so if you want air conditioning or more comfortable accommodations and would prefer to stay in a hotel, you are free to make your own arrangements with area hotels.
-However, be advised that all of them will cost you a great deal more than the dorm.
+This is dorm housing and not air-conditioned.
+If you would prefer to stay in a hotel, you are free to make your own arrangements with area hotels.
+However, be advised that all of them will cost you a great deal more than the dorm, and most of the students stay in the dorm.
 Please refer to ILR's hotels page.